wings-software/AutoStoppingLab/aws/rds/readme.md

-# rds
+# RDS

-Create an RDS autostopping rule using the proxy
+Create an RDS instance, and an auto stopping rule for it.

-**this requires an autostopping proxy, see the `proxy` example to provision one**
+This requires you have an auto stopping proxy deployed.
+See the `proxy` folder for an example.

+## Resources

+`aws_security_group.allow_mysql` security group to allow sql access to db

+`aws_db_instance.rds` rds instance

+`harness_autostopping_rule_rds.rule` harness auto stop rule for the database

 ## Setup